xeon1989/Proton-X50-APK-Installer-ATLAS/README.md

 # Important Updates:

+**17-Dec-2023:**

+TeamNewPipe stops supporting NewPipe Legacy, therefore the Installation script has been updated with standard NewPipe.
+In case you want to reinstall NewPipe only, use [this Reinstaller to Uninstall and Reinstall to NewPipe version 0.25.2](https://drive.google.com/file/d/112xlbLuzMN0xytWAPEN6jmsa0y-YkRfQ/view?usp=sharing). <br><br>

 **15-Apr-2023:**

 If you updated to ATLAS version 617 / 618 from 2-Mar-2023 onwards and really wanted to install apps in IHU, you can [flash ATLAS version 617v1 / 618v1 with following guide](https://github.com/xeon1989/Proton-X50-IHU-Upgrade-Downgrade/blob/main/README.md). <br><br>